chihacknight/chihacknight.org/_posts/events/2023-02-21-jake-williams-statescoop.md

 categories:
   - events
 links:
-title: "In-person and Online: Jake Williams, StateScoop"
+title: "In-person and Online: StateScoop: How government technology news could restore faith in media"
-description: ""
+description: "Join Jake Williams, vice president of content and community of StateScoop.com — an online news website that covers the intersection of state and local government and technology — for an overview on how media is serving the govtech landscape.
+He’ll explain StateScoop’s editorial philosophy that prioritizes people and community, while also holding elected and government officials accountable.
+In addition, he’ll explain why reframing media with a community-first mindset can help uplift communities and inspire collaboration"
 speakers:
- - "Jake Williams, StateScoop"
+ - "Jake Williams, VP of Content and Community, StateScoop"
-image: /images/logo/logo-star-social.jpg
+image: /images/events/529-jake-williams.jpg
 image_credit:
 date: 2023-02-21T18:00:00-06:00
 event_id: 529